IST356M001SP25/assignment-07-gzurlo/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+This assignment deepened my understanding of web scraping with Playwright, particularly in navigating DOM structures and extracting structured data using CSS selectors.
+I struggled initially with dynamic page sections (e.g., locating menu items relative to their category headers), but debugging with print() statements helped me map the DOM hierarchy.
+I need more practice writing robust CSS selectors for varied website layouts and handling edge cases (e.g., missing descriptions).
+Next, I’ll explore Playwright’s documentation to master traversal methods like evaluate() and query_selector_all().